kumvijaya/python-copy-folder-tree/README.md

-# File Utils
+# Copy folder tree

 This is to copy the folder tree

-## Copy  folder tree
+## Using the utility
-This [CLI utility/snippet](https://github.com/kumvijaya/python-/blob/main/copy_folder_tree.py) can be used to copy the folder structure without files.
+This [CLI util](https://github.com/kumvijaya/python-/blob/main/copy_folder_tree.py) can be used to copy the folder structure without files.

 This module takes below parameters.
 --src: source folder (Example: 'c://folder1')